Spring Sale

 1. Developing correct awareness of the mind, the body and the Atman or Self.

-2. Purification of the body and the mind through self-discipline (atma-samyamyoga)
+2. Stabilizing the mind in the Self through self-discipline and self-absorption (atma-samyamyoga)

-3. Acquiring true awareness of the world around and the SUPREME-Self beyond.
-(Knowledge of Sat (Truth) and Asat (Falsehood)
+3. Acquiring true awareness of the world around and the SUPREME-Self beyond (knowledge of Sat (Truth) and Asat (Falsehood) through discernment (buddhi yoga).

-4. Practicing various disciplines and other techniques as a means to self-purification and elevation and elimination of thought process.
+4. Practicing various disciplines and other techniques as a means to self-purification, the predominance of sattva and suppression of rajas and tamas..

 1. The Yoga of Self-discipline (Chapter VI)